Belgium

 Civil engineering

-Activity is estimated to have increased by 5% in 2022, thanks in particular to the effects of the recovery plans and the reconstruction of the areas affected by the floods in the summer of 2021.
-This sector is also benefiting from a certain revival of interest by the authorities in public investments as well as from the support of certain major construction sites, first and foremost the Oosterweel project.
+Activity is estimated to increase by 4.9% in 2023, thanks to a combination of three favourable factors for activity in this segment.
+The effects of the recovery plans and the reconstruction of the areas affected by the floods in the summer of 2021, and the intensification of municipal investment in the run-up to the local elections in October 2024.
+The sector is also benefiting from a certain revival of interest in public investment on the part of the authorities and support for a number of major projects, most notably the Oosterweel project.

-The latter will not only support activity but also growth in civil engineering in 2023, as it is still in an intensification phase.
-Just like the work related to the recovery plans.
-The civil engineering sector can thus, in principle, count on growth of more than 4% in 2023, provided that the projects that are the basis of this growth do not fall behind schedule.
+The Oosterweel project will support not only civil engineering activity but also growth in 2024, as it is still in an intensification phase.
+As will the work related to the economic stimulus packages.
+The civil engineering sector can therefore a priori expect growth of more than 3.9% in 2024, provided that the projects underpinning this growth do not fall behind schedule.

 Prices of construction materials